OpeOnikute/opeonikute.github.io/posts/how-to-use-perf-on-macos.md

 ---
 layout: post
-title: How to use perf on MacOS
+title: How to use perf on MacOS for code profiling
 sub_title:
 date: May 2021
 featured_image: https://opeonikute.dev/img/Background.png